Al-Mada'in: Population and religion

 During the Sasanian period, population of al-Mada'in was heavily mixed, it included Arameans, Persians, Greeks, and Assyrians.
 Several religions were also practiced in the metropolis, which included Christianity, Judaism, and Zoroastrianism.
 The population also included Manicheans, who continued to be mentioned in al-Mada'in during Umayyad rule.
 Much of the population fled from al-Mada'in after the Arab capture of the metropolis.
 However, a portion of Persians remained there, and some important figures of these people are known to have provided Ali with presents, which he, however, refused to take.
 After the Battle of Siffin, the Persian population of al-Mada'in disappeared.

 During the early Islamic period, the population of al-Mada'in consisted of tribal Arab leaders from Kufa, leaders of the Banu Azd, and figures of prominent Muslim families, who were, unlike the rest of population, not tribal.
 A companion of the Islamic prophet Muhammad, Hudhayfah ibn al-Yaman was one of these Arab leaders from Kufa, and is known to have had a Christian or Jewish woman from al-Mada'in as his wife, who, he, however, was forced by the Rashidun Caliph Umar to divorce because of the population of marriageable Muslim women in the metropolis was enough to marry.

 However, during this period much of the population of al-Mada'in resettled in the cities of Basra and Kufa, Wasit, and Baghdad.
 But at the same time people also moved to the metropolis from Kufa, Basra, and other places.
 Prominent figures such as Hilal ibn Khabab (who was from Kufa) and Nasr ibn Hajib al-Qurashi (who was from Khorasan) also moved to al-Mada'in.
 A very small minority of Zoroastrians also seems to have lived in the metropolis, such as the father of the Khurramite Babak Khorramdin, who had resettled in Azerbaijan and married a local woman, who bore him Babak.
 During the 13th century, the majority of al-Mada'in's population was Twelver Shia Muslim farmers.

-Archeology
+Archaeology

 Al-Mada'in has received considerable interest from archaeologists since the 18th century; the most famous landmark there is the Taq-i Kisra.

 Excavation sites and ancient suburbs include: